openziti/ziti-doc/docfx_project/ziti/quickstarts/network/local-with-docker.md

 ### Required - Volume Mount

 Running Ziti locally via Docker will require you to mount a common folder which will be used to store the PKI of your network.
-Without a volume mount, you'll be forced to 'figure out' how to get the PKI in place correctly.
+Without a volume mount, you'll be forced to figure out how to get the PKI in place correctly.
 While this is a straightforward process once you know how to do it, when you're getting started this is undoubtedly complicated.
 We recommend that if you're starting out (or if you just don't want to be bothered with these details) you should just create a folder and volume mount that folder.
 It's expected that this volume mount map to `/openziti/pki` inside the